thacherT1D/webdevstuff/Architecture/Data_Modeling.desc.md

 ## What is a Data Definition?

-Data Definition describes what the nature and scope of an applications data.
+Data Definition describes the nature and scope of an application's data.
 It is a human readable description of our data in terms of data types, relations, and structure.
 If you look at the source code for some large open source projects, or even some of your homework assignments, you may see instructions and explanations on how some code works in the form of comments.
 This is one way we can share knowledge with other people who use an API.
 Once we read a, well documented, data definition, we should know how to start working with that data.

 ```javascript
 // A temperature is a number.
 Its value is in degrees Celsius.